- What's New

 - On the Instances page, locate the target DB instance and choose More > Scale Storage Space in the Operation column.

-- Click the target DB instance to enter the Basic Information page.
+Alternatively, click the instance name to go to the Basic Information page.
 In the Storage Space area, click Scale Storage Space.

 - On the displayed page, specify the new storage space and click Next.